jameshfisher/jameshfisher.com/_posts/2017-05-03-cicolorkernel.md

   Vidrio's image transformations are pixel-wise, which color kernels are optimized for.
 tags: []
+summary: >-
+  `CIColorKernel` is a type of `CIKernel` optimized for pixel-wise image transformations, with input as pixel samples instead of image samplers.
 ---

 I've showed some uses of `CIKernel`, each of which produces an output pixel by transforming one pixel of some input images.
 To get the input pixels, I used code like this: